knoxgraeme/hackathon2025/README.md

 ## 🤝 Contributing

-We welcome contributions to improve the Photography Assistant Director!
+We welcome contributions to improve PixieDirector!
 Here's how you can help:

 1. **Fork the repository**
 2. **Create a feature branch**